-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking ROSALEE.
+Tell your doctor as soon as possible if you do not feel well while you are taking this medicine or if you have any questions or concerns.

 This medicine helps most people, but it may have unwanted side effects in a few people.